sbunger/TheGarden/README.md

 # TheGarden
 My no text website for the Boba Olympics challenge!
+This site is a collage of images I found in digitized magazines through archive.org!